cedana/cedana/docs/developer-guides/testing.md

 ### GPU tests

 Use `GPU=1` to run in a CUDA container.
 If `GPU=0`, any tests that require GPU-support will automatically be skipped.
+You may want to specify a low `PARALLELISM` value when running GPU tests, as each test requires a significant amount of RAM.

 ### Filtering tests